-The air intake provided on the unit contains a mesh screen to prevent large particles from entering the unit.
-WHEN THE UNIT IS TO BE SET UP AS A DIRECT VENT, THE BALANCE PLATE AND MESH SCREEN MUST BE REMOVED BEFORE GLUING PIPE TO THE CONNECTOR.
+The air intake provided on the unit contains an air intake screen to prevent large particles from entering the unit.
+WHEN THE UNIT IS TO BE SET UP AS A DIRECT VENT, THE BALANCE PLATE AND AIR INTAKE SCREEN MUST BE REMOVED BEFORE GLUING PIPE TO THE CONNECTOR.
 THE INLET VENT PIPE MAY THEN BE GLUED TO THE AIR INTAKE PROVIDED ON THE UNIT.